 Load Cashpoint Route Assignments

 This job assigns cashpoints to route definitions.
-Intended to be part 3 of 3 of initial setup of OptiTransport functionality.
-The processes Load Cashpoint Locations and Load Route Definitions should be run before this and this prior to using the OptiTransport optimization.
+Intended to be part 3 of the initial setup of OptiTransport functionality.
+The processes Load Cashpoint Locations and Load Route Definitions should be run before this and prior to using the OptiTransport optimization.

 Properties